-Welcome to Cornerstone Bible Fellowship!
+Welcome to Cornerstone Church!
 We stand without apology for the historic Christian faith as set forth in the great Reformed creeds.
 We look forward to welcoming you into our worship service and meeting you face-to-face.

-We seek to have a Bible-based, Christ-centered ministry in this community, worshipping and serving God with all our hearts.
+We seek to have a Bible-based, Christ-centered ministry in this community, worshiping and serving God with all our hearts.

 The Church is the Body of Christ